brennongs/quoteBook/README.md

 # quoteBook

-This personal project is built with TypeScript, React, and GraphQL.
+This personal project is builth with TypeScript, React, and GraphQL.

 It will be hosted shortly.